CJRockball/Song_Prediction/README.md

 Prerequisits are saved in the .yml file.
 1. The code requires Conda, Install conda
 2. Create environment with support packages.
+By typing the following in the conda prompt
 	* conda env create --file environment.yml
 	* conda activate environment
 	* python -m ipykernel install --user --name=environment